Azealia Banks

 Azealia Amanda Banks (/əˈzi:liə/ ə-ZEE-lee-ə; born May 31, 1991) is an American rapper, singer, and songwriter.
+Her debut single "212" became a defining song of the 2010s and appeared on Rolling Stone's list of the "500 Greatest Songs of All Time" in 2021.
+Banks is also known for her controversial social media presence and outspoken views, which have received significant publicity.

 Raised in the Harlem neighborhood of New York City, she began releasing music through Myspace in 2008 before being signed to XL Recordings at age 18.
-Banks's song "212" was called one of the best songs of 2011 and one of the defining songs of the decade by music publications, including Rolling Stone and Billboard.
-In addition to her music, Banks' social media presence has received significant publicity.

-Banks subsequently signed with Interscope and Polydor Records before separating in 2013.
+She subsequently signed with Interscope and Polydor Records before separating in 2013.
 Banks became an independent artist and started her own independent record label, Chaos & Glory Recordings.
 She later signed to Parlophone and Warner Records before quitting her label in 2023.
-Banks has since released three mixtapes (Fantasea in 2012, Slay-Z in 2016, and Yung Rapunxel Pt.II in 2019), a studio album (Broke with Expensive Taste in 2014), and two extended plays (1991 in 2012 and Icy Colors Change in 2018).
+Banks has released three mixtapes (Fantasea in 2012, Slay-Z in 2016, and Yung Rapunxel Pt.II in 2019), two studio albums (Broke with Expensive Taste in 2014 and Zenzealia in 2026), and two extended plays (1991 in 2012 and Icy Colors Change in 2018).
 In 2017, Banks had her film debut in the musical drama Love Beats Rhymes, portraying the lead character.
 Banks's works have garnered acclaim from critics, drawing on various sounds including house, rap, pop, electronic music, and avant-garde.

-Throughout her career, Banks' social media activity and outspoken views, especially on U.S. politics and race, as well as disputes with other artists, have generated controversy.
-Banks has been accused of homophobia, transphobia, and xenophobia towards multiple nationalities.
-Complex noted in 2014 that "she gets more attention for her public feuds than she does for her music".
+Throughout her career, Banks has generated controversy for her views on U.S. politics and race, as well as disputes with other artists.
+She has been accused of homophobia, transphobia, and xenophobia towards multiple nationalities.
+Complex wrote in 2014 that "she gets more attention for her public feuds than she does for her music".